Posted in:

 • Investing means using cash to buy assets that you hope will appreciate over time, potentially generating much higher returns.

-So, to answer the question “how safe are ISAs?”, you can consider certain investment vehicles to be relatively safe, while others inherently take on more risk.
-This is, however, always dependent on circumstances and you should do extensive research before committing any cash.
+So, to answer the question “How safe are ISAs?”
+Certain investment vehicles are relatively safe, while others inherently take on more risk.
+However, this is always dependent on circumstances, and you should do extensive research before committing any cash.

-So when answering the question “are stocks and shares ISAs safe?”
-Yes, they are a lot safer than some people think, providing they are being used as long-term investment vehicles.
-If you are forced to take out money from stocks and shares ISA when the market has just collapsed, then you could be in trouble.
-But, on the other hand, if you can afford to wait to ride out any storms that arise, the odds are very much in your favour that your portfolio will recover its value grow over time.
+So, when answering the question, “Are stocks and shares ISAs safe?”
+Yes, they are much safer than some think, provided they are being used as long-term investment vehicles.
+You could be in trouble if you are forced to take out money from stocks and shares ISA when the market has just collapsed.
+But, on the other hand, if you can afford to wait to ride out any storms that arise, the odds are very much in your favour that your portfolio will recover its value and grow over time.

 Not for the inexperienced